 VHF

-Effective VTS VHF communications directly contribute to navigational safety and efficiency.
+Effective VTS VHF communication directly contributes to navigational safety and efficiency.
 VHF communication training improves coordination and understanding between ships and the VTS centre.
 This training may also be carried out as simulation.

 ECDIS

-The use of ECDIS makes it easy to identify VTS coverage, and location of the VTS reporting line / point.
+The use of ECDIS assists in the identification of VTS coverage, and location of the VTS reporting line / point.
 Training on ECDIS should include reference to the use of ECDIS in a VTS area.
 Examples of elements for training are provided in Table 2.